#1: What is OM? A baseline EEG study of the mechanisms of OM

 **Defintion of “flow state” : state that is generally associated with effortlessness, focused attention, suspension thoughts creating a positive experience of pleasantness and intrinsic motivation.
 A sense of being alert while letting go.

 #4: OM vs. Sex Survey

 Survey study with over 200 participants

-Over 200 people responded to this survey who had personal experience with Orgasmic Meditation, sex, sitting meditation, and fondling which asked to describe and compare each of these activities.
-This study was IRB approved and contained a series of multiple choice, open field, and likert scale responses.
-The hypothesis was that people would find OM more like meditation than sex or fondling.
-The results showed that participants found Orgasmic Meditation to not correlate to be like sex.
+More than 200 people who had personal experience with OM, sex, sitting meditation, and fondling responded to this survey, which asked them to describe and compare each of those activities.
+This study was IRB approved and contained a series of multiple choice, open field, and Likert scale, a commonly used scale to measure attitudes, knowledge, perceptions, values, and behavioral changes. scale responses.
+The hypothesis was that people would find OM more like meditation than sex or fondling*.
+The results showed that participants found OM to not be similar to sex.